 The other night I couldn’t sleep.
 After lying awake for an hour or so and not feeling any sleepier I decided to get up.

-I didn’t want to sit in the fluorescent glare of my small Tokyo room so I opened the curtains and let the light from a street light outside illuminate the room.
-The light was dim but I could make out the contours of the furniture and a small patch of light reflecting off the wooden floorboards.
+I didn’t want to sit in the fluorescent glare of my small Tokyo room so I opened the curtains and let the light from a street light illuminate the room.
+The light was dim but I could still make out the contours of the furniture and a small patch of light reflecting off the wooden floorboards.

 I sat in a hardback chair (that’s all I have in this flat) and looked at the darkened room.
 For some reason I found myself thinking how odd it is that I am completely made of genes from my mum and dad.
 In a genetic sense 50% of my mum, who was now half way around the world, was sitting in the dark in Tokyo.
 And the same for my dad.
 And the same goes for my four dead grandparents, who share 100% of me between them.
 I generally don’t think that much about my family but this thought made me feel closer to them.